British Hong Kong: Transfer of sovereignty

 The handover ceremony was held at the new wing of the Hong Kong Convention and Exhibition Centre in Wan Chai on the night of 30 June 1997.
-The principal British guest was Charles, Prince of Wales (now Charles III, King of the United Kingdom) who read a farewell speech on behalf of his mother, the Queen.
+The principal British guest was Charles, Prince of Wales (now Charles III, King of the United Kingdom) who read a farewell speech on behalf of his mother, Queen Elizabeth II.
 The newly elected Prime Minister of the United Kingdom, Tony Blair; the Foreign Secretary, Robin Cook; the departing Governor of Hong Kong, Chris Patten; the Chief of the Defence Staff of the United Kingdom, Field Marshal Sir Charles Guthrie, also attended.

-Representing China were the CCP General Secretary and President of China, Jiang Zemin; Premier of China, Li Peng; and Tung Chee-hwa, the first Chief Executive of Hong Kong.
+Representing the People’s Republic of China were the General Secretary of the CCP and President of China, Jiang Zemin; Premier of China Li Peng; and Tung Chee-hwa, the first Chief Executive of Hong Kong.
 This event was broadcast on television and radio stations across the world.